Vaginal Davis: 2010–present: Performance, visual art, and teaching

 From November 9 to December 16, 2012, Davis opened her first major solo exhibition of solely visual art (as opposed to performance art), titled "HAG – small, contemporary, haggard" at the Participant Inc. in New York.
 The name of the show is based on the gallery that Davis hosted in her Los Angeles apartment from 1982–89.

-Davis has also taken to traveling to various universities and other educational institutions in recent years to give lectures on her life experiences, having hosted a talk on youth hosteling at New York University's Performance Studies complex in November 2015, along with German actress and friend Susanne Sachsse.
-From December 1 to 5 of the same year, Davis teamed up with avant-garde music group Xiu Xiu when they composed the score for her radical re-imagining of Mozart's opera The Magic Flute, performed at the 80WSE Gallery at the NYU Steinhardt School of Culture, Education, and Human Development, in partnership with Berlin's CHEAP Kollectiv.
+Davis has traveled to various universities and educational institutions to give lectures on her life experiences, including a talk on youth hosteling at New York University's Performance Studies complex in November 2015 with German actress and friend Susanne Sachsse.
+From December 1 to 5 of the same year, Davis teamed with avant-garde music group Xiu Xiu when they composed the score for her radical re-imagining of Mozart's opera The Magic Flute, performed at the 80WSE Gallery at the NYU Steinhardt School of Culture, Education, and Human Development, in partnership with Berlin's CHEAP Kollectiv.

 In mid-October 2016, Davis was a keynote speaker at the Creative Time Summit in Washington, D.C., a conference on art and social issues which featured workshops and speeches on topics ranging from the Black Lives Matter movement to electoral politics.

+In 2024, her work was included in Xican-a.o.x.
+Body a major group exhibition at the Pérez Art Museum Miami, Florida, which traveled from the Cheech Marin Center for Chicano Art & Culture of the Riverside Art Museum, California.
+A scholarly publication was released by Chicago University Press in tandem with the show.

+From October 9, 2025–March 2, 2026, MoMA PS1 exhibited Vaginal Davis: Magnificent Product, her first major museum show.
+The exhibit was also shown at the Moderna Museet, Stockholm (May 18, 2024–October 13, 2024) and Gropius Bau, Berlin (March 21, 2025–September 13, 2025).
+The PS1 exhibit included the installation “The Wicked Pavilion: Tween Bedroom” where a picture of Angela Davis can be seen.